Dudley Doust Instructor Training Coordinator

 Term of Appointment

-This is a one-year position, with the possibility of renewal.
+This is a two-year position, with the possibility of a one-year renewal.

-For those with department funding, compensation for this position would be the regular add-on stipend plus $2,000 for co-teaching WRT 571 and being available to help instructors during the summer.
+For those with department funding, compensation for this position would be the regular add-on stipend plus $2,000 for co-teaching WRTG 571, supporting WRTG 572, and being available to help instructors during the summer.

-For those beyond department funding, compensation for this position is $20,000, which includes teaching WRT 571 and being available to help instructors during the summer.
+For those beyond department funding, compensation for this position is $22,000, which includes teaching WRTG 571, supporting WRTG 572, and being available to help instructors during the summer.

 Please submit the following: